Privacy Policy

 What we use it for

-A smaller amount is needed for the service communications we owe you as a user: security alerts, service updates, and the administrative emails your account needs to function.
+• Service communications: security alerts, service updates, and the administrative emails your account needs to function.

 What we do not use it for

-- advertising, targeted or otherwise
+• advertising, targeted or otherwise

-- training, fine-tuning, or evaluating AI or machine learning models
+• training, fine-tuning, or evaluating AI or machine learning models

-- building profiles of you for ad targeting, marketing, or behavioural analysis
+• building profiles of you for ad targeting, marketing, or behavioural analysis

-- sale, rental, or granting a licence to any third party for their own purposes
+• sale, rental, or granting a licence to any third party for their own purposes

-- mining or aggregating for commercial gain beyond operating the service
+• mining or aggregating for commercial gain beyond operating the service

 3.1 Lawful bases for processing (GDPR)

 Contract necessity (Article 6(1)(b)).
 Processing required to deliver the service you signed up for: delivering messages, running Communities, managing your account, processing payments, providing support.
-Without this processing, there is no service.

 3.2 IP address geolocation

-- alerting you to logins from new or unusual locations
+• alert you to logins from new or unusual locations

-- spotting fraud and abuse
+• spot fraud and abuse

-- determining regional age requirements and access eligibility under local laws
+• determine regional age requirements and access eligibility under local laws

-- meeting legal obligations relating to export control and sanctions
+• meet legal obligations relating to export control and sanctions

-The approach is imperfect.
-Travel, VPNs, proxies, and unusual network setups can all produce the wrong outcome.
+The approach is imperfect: travel, VPNs, proxies, and unusual network setups can all produce the wrong outcome.
 If you believe your access has been restricted in error, write to privacy@fluxer.app.
-We acknowledge within five business days, conduct a human review of the decision, and keep your account in its current state while we look at it.
-You will receive the outcome with the reasoning, and you can put your point of view at any stage.
-Where applicable data protection law gives you rights around automated decision-making (GDPR Article 22, for instance), those rights are honoured per Section 10.
+We will acknowledge your request promptly, conduct a human review while your account stays in its current state, and send you the outcome with the reasoning.
+You can put your point of view at any stage, and rights around automated decision-making under applicable law (GDPR Article 22, for instance) are honoured per Section 10.
+Current regional restrictions, their basis, and their effect are listed in our Regional restrictions help article.

 4. Who we share data with, and who we do not